GenomicsAotearoa/hts_workshop_mpi/docs/proficiency/2023_proficiency.md

 ---

-## Exercise 3

-Navigate to your instance of the `03_gene_calling/` folder.
-You have been provided with the following file:

-!!! terminal "code"

-    ```
-    input_sequences.fna
-    ```

-!!! question "Question"

-    You have been provided with a draft assembly of a prokaryotic genome.
-Create predictions of the protein coding regions of the assembly using whichever tool you believe is appropriate.

----

 ## Exercise 4

 Navigate to your instance of the `04_classification_kraken2/` folder.
 You have been provided with the following files: